Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields.md

 # Checkout - Hosted Fields Solution

-Commerce Hub's Hosted Fields Checkout solution allows E-commerce merchants to create payment data via a payment `sessionId`.
+Commerce Hub's Checkout Hosted Fields solution allows E-commerce merchants to create payment data via a payment `sessionId`.
 Customer data is submitted during the iFrame request and is only saved in Commerce Hub.
 The process is completed solely via iFrames, thereby allowing merchants to offload payment processing of secure data to Commerce Hub.
-The merchant website can then pass the `sessionId` in a charges/tokens request as the payment source.
+The merchant website can then pass the `sessionId` in a [Charges API request](?path=docs/Resources/API-Documents/Payments/Charges.md) or [Tokens API request](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) using *PaymentSession* as the payment source.

+---

+## How it works

-Checkout v2 iFrame SDK works by injecting individual iFrames for each payment field *(card number, security code, etc.)* allowing them to be composed with other elements to create richer and more customizable UI components.
+Checkout Hosted Fields works by injecting individual iFrames for each payment field *(card number, security code, etc.)* allowing them to be composed with other elements to create richer and more customizable UI components.
 This allows full customization on the merchant's page and hosting as little as possible within the iFrame itself.
 The iFrames are injected into parent elements on the webpage which can be configured individually per field.
-The creation and manipulation of these iFrames is all handled via the SDK from your JavaScript code.
+The creation and manipulation of these iFrames is all handled via the [Checkout SDK](?path=docs/Online-Mobile-Digital/Checkout/Checkout.md) from your JavaScript code.

-### Benefits
+---

+## Key benefit

 Allows a merchant an easy and secure way to embed a payment form into a website.
-Commerce Hub iFrame integration makes it simple to submit the payment information without collecting, processing, or being able to view the details in their untokenized form, lowering the PCI compliance requirements.
+Commerce Hub's Checkout Hosted Fields integration makes it simple to submit the payment information without collecting, processing, or being able to view the details in their untokenized form, lowering the PCI compliance requirements.

-### Transaction Flow
+---

+## Interaction flow

 1. The customer navigates to the checkout page of the merchant's website.
 2. The customer's browser loads the Commerce Hub iFrame SDK based on the merchant's configuration.